scriptotek/lc-spreadsheets/_episodes/03-dates-as-data.md

 teaching: 20
 exercises: 0
 questions:
-  - "How are dates handled by computers?"
+  - "How are dates handled by spreadsheet programs?"
 objectives:
-  - Describe how dates are stored and formatted in spreadsheets.
+  - Learn how dates are formatted in spreadsheets.
-  - Describe the advantages of alternative date formatting in spreadsheets.
+  - Learn the advantages of alternative date formatting in spreadsheets.
-  - Demonstrate best practices for entering dates in spreadsheets.
+  - Learn best practices for entering dates in spreadsheets.
+  - Know the advantages of preformatting date columns.
 keypoints:
   - Excel understands many ways of entering dates, but if you format date columns beforehand you can detect any confusions.
   - Dates can alternatively be stored as YEAR, MONTH, DAY or YEAR, DAY-OF-YEAR in separate columns.